bobbobson21/publicAI/README.md

 # how to add infomation to pal

 ## infomation
-Infomation is the backbone of what makes pal ais work if a pal ai has no infomation it is nothing but junk so this is one of the most important things for pal.
+Infomation is the backbone of what makes pal/public AIs AIs work and if a pal ai has no infomation it is nothing but junk so this is one of the most important things for pal.
 To add infmation you use one of the following functions:

 ```
 pal:SetNewInfo( searchfor, searchfor_prior, emotion_change, emotionappend, annoyable, inportance, responces, subinfo, append, id )